 Look at patterns over time in a set of data.

 Learn two methods commonly used for determining the reliability of statistical inferences.

 This adds several more tools for calculating more complex probability probabilities than you have so far.

 You learn to use four different models, commonly used in the world, of predicting probability.

 AS 91584 Evaluate statistical reports 4 credits (external)

-Get more skilled in assessing the truth of statistics information.
-(Provides literacy credits)
+Get more skilled in assessing the truth of statistics information. (writing UE literacy)

-Other possibilities for individual study are Experiments, Time series, Linear programming and Simultaneous equations.
+Other possibilities for individual study are Networks, Linear programming and Simultaneous equations.